 As part of the application process, parents are asked to grant RPI permission to access transcripts including grades and test scores from their student's school, as RPI is required to report annually on student participant performance to the NY State Department of Education to justify program funding.

-Once the application is complete, please return it along with the required supporting materials, to the following address:
+Please return the completed application along with required supporting materials (listed above) to the following address:

 110 Eighth Street